Efficiency of radiation friction losses in laser-driven "hole boring" of dense targets: Self-consistent electron motion

-We compare predictions of our model to the results of 3D PIC simulations (see \cite{ournjp} for the numerical set-up) which describe the interaction of a laser pulse with a plasma of thickness $D>10\lambda$ and initial density $n_0=90n_c.$ The supergaussian laser pulse is introduced via the time-dependent boundary condition at the plasma surface, $x=0$, as described in \cite{ournjp} \beq \veca(r,x=0,t)=a_0({\bf y}\cos(\omega t)+{\bf z}\sin(\omega t))\mbox{e}^{-(r/r_0)^4-(ct/r_L)^4}~, \eeq with $r=\sqrt{y^2+z^2}$, $r_0=3.8\lambda$ and $r_L=3.0\lambda$.
-In our PIC calculations we varied the laser amplitude in the interval $a_0=300\div 750$ which corresponds to the peak intensities $(3.8\div 23.7)\cdot 10^{23}$W/cm$^2$.
-As is seen on Fig.\ref{fig1}, the values of $\eta_{\rm rad}$ obtained from (\ref{eta-new}) for $v_x=0$ qualitatively reproduce the behavior of conversion efficiency extracted from the PIC simulation (shown by diamonds) in the whole interval of $a_0$, although the absolute values appear considerably overestimated.
-Below we identify the sources of these differences and improve the model by accounting the respective effects for.
+We compare predictions of our model to the results of 3D PIC simulations (see \cite{ournjp} for the numerical set-up details) which describe the interaction of a laser pulse with a plasma of thickness $D>10\lambda$ where $\lambda=0.8\mu$m corresponding to a Ti:Sapphire laser and initial density $n_0=90n_c=1.55\cdot 10^{23}{\rm cm}^{-3}.$ The charge-to mass ratio for ions was taken $Z/A=1/2$.
+The supergaussian laser pulse is introduced via the time-dependent boundary condition at the plasma surface, $x=0$, as described in \cite{ournjp} \beq \veca(r,x=0,t)=a_0({\bf y}\cos(\omega t)+{\bf z}\sin(\omega t))\mbox{e}^{-(r/r_0)^4-(ct/r_L)^4}~, \eeq with $r=\sqrt{y^2+z^2}$, $r_0=3.8\lambda$, $r_L=3.0\lambda$ and duration (full-width-half-maximum of the intensity profile) 14.6 fs.
+In our PIC calculations we varied the laser amplitude in the interval $a_0=300\div 750$ which corresponds to the peak intensities $(3.8\div 23.7)\cdot 10^{23}$W/cm$^2$ and the total pulse energy (1.08--6.71)kJ.
+The numerical box had a ~$[30\times 25\times 25]\lambda^3$ size, with 40 grid cells per $\lambda$ in each direction and 125 particles per cell for each species.
+The simulations were performed on $5000\div 10000$ cores of the JURECA Cluster Module at NIC (J\"ulich, Germany).

+As is seen on Fig.\ref{fig1}, the values of $\eta_{\rm rad}$ obtained from (\ref{eta-new}) and shown by thick black line for $v_x=0$ qualitatively reproduce the behavior of conversion efficiency extracted from the PIC simulation (shown by diamonds) in the whole interval of $a_0$, although the absolute values appear considerably overestimated.
+Below we identify the sources of these differences and improve the model by accounting for the respective effects.
+For the sake of comparison, three values of $\eta_{\rm rad}$ are also shown for a LP pulse at all other parameters identical to those of the CP simulation.
+As it is seen, the conversion efficiency is considerably higher in the LP case and also reaches its saturation at lower intensities.
+This is in line with previous observations \cite{tamburini-njp10,tamburiniPRE12} and can be traced back to effect of the magnetic (${\bf v}\times{\bf B}$) force driving longitudinal electron oscillations during which $v_x \rightarrow -c$.